Updated January 2026

 Gluten free restaurants in Japan

 Restaurants in Japan take allergies seriously, even if they are unfamiliar with gluten intolerance.
-You should note, however, in Japan it is not common to modify food in the restaurant and some will not accommodate your requests.
+You should note, however, that in Japan it is not common to modify food in the restaurant and some will not accommodate your requests.
 Your best option for eating gluten free in Japan is if you call or ask before you go in to see if there is something you can eat or if the restaurant can make modifications to your food.

 You can also carry a note with you explaining your situation in Japanese and what you can not eat so you can show it in the restaurant and see if they can accommodate your dietary needs.
 If you are learning Japanese, try to learn the words you need to know to avoid getting sick.